smika6/PredatorPreySimulation/PredatorPreySimulation_1.0_p5js/readme.txt

-sketch.p5 is the file I wrote for this simulation
+sketch.js is the file I wrote for this simulation scsu.png is a school logo